psmao666/behavioural/README.md

 #### Reflection
 This experience taught me a great deal about the value of thinking outside the box and the importance of examining the risks and potential bugs while introducing new approach.

+---

+### What is the biggest challenge you have encountered in your projects? <a name="problem_solving_3"></a>

+#### Situation
+It was an web application project in my university, I teamed up with three other colleagues, two of them are responsible for frontend, me and the other are responsible for backend.
+#### Task
+We used Python and back at that time I only knew a few about Python, and literally nothing about web application development, so it was a big challenge for me to learn these knowledge while not falling behind on our project schedule.
+#### Action
+In order to deliver my work both in time and with high quality, I firstly spent my leisure time and weekends on learning Python and checking through the sample codes in the internet.
+Then I carefully written a lot of tests before I started coding, and ensure my code was correct by running through the tests.
+The other friend who worked with me for the backend, was really professional on Python, so I usually pre-book a time slot with him when he was free, for a code review on my part and possibly pair-coding, every session I got the chance to improved my code and enhanced my understanding about backend development for web application.
+#### Result
+After the tight collaboration with teammates, we were able to finish the project not only in time, but also scored 98/100 for the final presentation.
+#### Reflection
+This experience taught me a great deal about the value of learning new knowledge, the importance of keeping a broad knowledge set and how crucial it is to work collaborately and learn from others.